 Definition

 Reassuring is defined as something that makes you feel less worried, anxious, or uncertain—bringing comfort or confidence, especially in times of fear, doubt, or trouble.
-It usually refers to expressions, people, situations, or information that provide relief by reinforcing safety, support, or positivity.
+It usually refers to expressions, people, situations, or information that offer relief by reinforcing safety, support, or positivity.

 Etymology